ruchitaag06/SKILLLAB__PROR_2026-JORS/README.md

 ## 4.1 User Journey

-Describe exactly how a user will use the project.Make it a story **The arms begin to move slowly.
+**The arms begin to move slowly.
 One lifts up while the other turns to the side, then both shift into a new position.
 Each movement is held just long enough to notice, forming a clear sequence that the user can follow and remember.
 Once the sequence ends, the screen shows a few word options.
 The user thinks back to the movements and tries to understand what the creature was saying.
 Using the joystick, they move through the options and choose an answer.
 If the answer is correct, the arms move quickly and playfully, almost like a small celebration, while the lights blink brightly.
 If the answer is wrong, the arms gently lower and the lights blink slowly, giving a softer, quieter response.
 Soon, the arms lift again, ready to show a new sequence, and the user watches more carefully this time.**

-                                                  |

 ---